KurtBliss/Karnage/README.md

 # KARNAGE
 First person shooter currently in devlopment where you have 2 minutes to rack up as much points as possible.

+- 2 minute play session for each level
+- complete level specific challenges that carry over to future play session
+- unlock new levels by completing a certain amount of challenges
+- only goals for levels is to complete the challenges and get high scores
+- all weapons are usable by player and enemies
+- any character in game can throw their weapon, have there weapons dropped when receiving heavy damage

 # KONTROLS

 WASD - Move